 What is the Medium Long Shot?

-Taking another step back from the medium shot would be the medium long shot.
-Another in-betweener, in this case an excellent way to get a greater sense of the location.
+Another step back from the medium shot would be the medium long shot.

 Medium long shot definition

 The medium long shot frames a subject from the knees up, it is an intermediary between the long shot and the medium shot, it slightly favors the background over the subjects and foreground.

 Did you know: The medium long shot is also know as the three-quarters shot?

 Sometimes it's also called the medium wide shot and defined as the MLS on the page or breakdown, the medium long shot is a technical definition.